 Dr. Yumiko Ogawa is an Associate Professor in the Department of Counselor Education at New Jersey City University.
 Dr. Ogawa holds a doctoral degree and master’s degree in counseling with a specialty in play therapy from University of North Texas, which has the top-ranked play therapy program in the world.

 In the past decade, Dr. Ogawa has worked with children and their families in a variety of settings including a private practice, a hospital, an agency, and public schools.
 She was involved in disaster response work in New York, providing post 9/11 services in 2001, and in Texas, providing counseling services for Hurricane Katrina victims in 2005.
 She also provided training to mental health professionals in Japan after Great East Japan Earthquake in 2011.

 She is a Licensed Professional Counselor (LPC) and Approved Clinical Supervisor (ACS) in the state of New Jersey and a Registered Play Therapist Supervisor (RPT-S) and Certified Clinical Psychologist in Japan.
-She is a board member of the following associations; Association of Child and Adolescent Counseling (ACAC), New Jersey Association for Child and Adolescent Counseling, and the Japan Play Therapy Association.
+She is a board member of the following associations; New Jersey Association for Play Therapy, New Jersey Association for Infant Mental Health, and the Japan Play Therapy Association.